 Bad economic development schemes pushed by career county commissioners benefit big donors, but they make Hillsborough County poorer, increase taxes on our families, seniors and small businesses to give incentives to out-of-state corporations that put our family businesses out of business!

 My opponent in the August Republican primary gave Millions of Taxpayer Dollars to Bass Pro Shops, which benefited his big developer "friends" that donate to his campaigns.
 He pushed for Millions of Taxpayer Dollars for Film Tampa Bay, which provides incentives for Hollywood moguls to film in Hillsborough County, even after an audit by the Florida legislature showed Taxpayers lose up to 80% of the money spent on film industry subsidies.

-The taxpayers of Hillsborough County have paid Hagan more than $1.3 million in salary and benefits for his 16 year career as a county commissioner.
+The taxpayers of Hillsborough County have paid my opponent more than $1.3 million in salary and benefits for his 16 year career as a county commissioner.
 Shouldn't he be working for us!
 (We'll be paying his retirement benefits too.)
 Instead, he works hard for his big donors and wastes taxpayer dollars in the process.

 So, we lose twice!
-Unnecessary and wasteful spending on subsidies to out-of-state big box stores, and a 16-year career county commissioner that has lost touch with ordinary people.
+Unnecessary and wasteful corporate welfare to out-of-state corporations, and a 16-year career county commissioner that has lost touch with ordinary people.

 With the talent and money that we have in our region, right now, we could be doing a lot better!

 We need servant leaders that understand the unbelievable opportunity that has been presented to our region to become the break-out region in the Southeast for small business creation and growth.

 Our county needs to embrace innovation and invite innovative businesses to help the county provide better services at a lower cost to taxpayers.